limenlp/SEA/README.md

 You can also adjust the total budget (`TOTAL_BUDGET`), per-step QA size (`QA_SIZE`), rephrase times (`REPHRASE`), top k value (`TOP_K_PAGE`), embedding model (`EMBEDDING_MODEL`), error and pruning threshold (`ERROR_THRES` and `PRUNING_THRES`), pruning method (`cumacc` and `avgacc`, where `avgacc` is an ablation of our method), QA generator model (default is `gpt-4o`), and seed (default is 42).

-It's possible for you to specify the search topic for the initial set by modifying the `INIT_TOPICS`.
-Try your own topic!
+You can modify the `INIT_TOPICS` to specify the search topic for the initial set.
+Try your topic!

 ### Result for ablation studies (Figure 3) in our paper:
 Run the following code: